SamanthaSolomon/U3-intro-to-express/README.md

 ### Package.json

-It's totally ok to edit this file - for example, if I forgot to put myself as the author I could add it as a string.
-If I didn't like my project name, I could update it too.
+It's totally ok to edit this file.
+For example, if I forgot to put myself as the author I could add it as a string.

 **GOTCHA** be careful to write any additions to the file using proper JSON format or else you will get errors and your code will not run.